chrismo/platform-ws-services/JOURNAL.md

 eventually moved the current Listener behind an IListener interface (nod to Delphi) and created a passing unit test for handle_alerts.go.
 Whew.
 Such curve.
 So learning.

+### Dec 12 2015

+Little bit yesterday and today picked away at times on some integration tests with Ruby.
+I need/want some backup on further refactoring work from the outside, to help ensure I'm not breaking existing functionality.

+I wrote it in Ruby since I'm familiar with it and seems a good job for a scripting language to do.
+Also, as commented in the script, I decided to shell out to curl instead of other native Ruby options because when I'm building out APIs I like to include an exploratory CLI for clients that dump actual curl commands to the console to more generically demonstrate how to use the API.
+The script in its current form isn't fully exploratory, but covers some integration basics while doing some refactoring.